 In theory, you can defer receiving your State Pension for as long as you like.
 If you die and never received deferred payments while you were alive, they can be inherited.
 You’ll find more information regarding inheriting deferred pension payments on the nidirectgovernmentservices.uk website.

-When can I begin taking my State Pension?
+When can I claim my State Pension?

 *Capital at risk.
 Tax treatment depends on your individual circumstances and may be subject to change in the future.